 The other day I purchased an electronic device for $24.99 at an online website.
 When I went to check out, the most prominent option on the screen was to buy a warranty guaranteeing me some type of warranty or device protection.
 It was only $2.99 but I thought, that’s ridiculous.
 The device itself is only worth $25, so why on earth would I pay to protect something so cheap?
 I don’t need insurance for a loss on an item worth $25.
 I will just take my chances.
 I am just a risk taker that way.

 This got me to thinking about what I see insurance agents doing often.
 They sell benefits for which their customers have no need.
 They sell insurance on insurance.
+There are some types of insurance that you do actually need and are essential, like vehicle insurance for you car or van especially if you’re a young driver.
+A website like moneyexpert.com offers great insurance cover for young van drivers, but there are many other places too.
 It’s time for us to recognize what we are doing and either stick with it because our customers need it or abandon the practice if it is outdated.

 When retirees were in their 30s and 40s, interest rates were much higher than today.
 They invested the little that they could save while paying bills and raising their families.
 They could grow their money fast, and that’s what insurance professionals and financial planners helped them do.
 They would have life insurance policies that would pay for themselves.
 They would have annuities that would grow so big they could live in luxury.